 But even diehard dessert lovers like me can change.
 These days I’m fascinated with fruit desserts, which isn’t really all that hard when they are as yummy as this.

-I adapted the recipe slightly, using 2 cups rhubarb and 2 cups strawberries instead of the suggested 4 cups rhubarb and 1 cup strawberries, for two reasons: 1) Rod is not a huge rhubarb fan and 2) It’s what I had.
+I adapted the recipe slightly, using 2 cups rhubarb and 2 cups strawberries instead of the suggested 4 cups rhubarb and 1 cup strawberries, for two reasons: 1) Rod is not a huge rhubarb fan, and 2) It’s what I had.

 The recipe also calls for 3/4 cup of jam, specifying any type of berry or other fruit or a mixture, so it was a great way to use up the odds and ends from several jars taking up space in the fridge.

-I also decreased the serving size to 3/4 cup, which was more than enough, and used a dollop of plain Greek yogurt instead of sour cream or whipped cream.
+I also decreased the serving size to 3/4 cup, which was more than enough, and used a dollop of plain non-fat Greek yogurt instead of sour cream or whipped cream.

-- 2 cups 1-inch chunks of rhubarb
+- 2 cups (1-inch chunks) of rhubarb

 - 2 cups ripe strawberries, hulled and halved or quarried, depending on size

-- ¾ cup jam (any type of berry or their fruit or a mixture.
-I used a combination of raspberry, apricot, orange marmalade and fig)
+- 3/4 cup jam, any type of berry or their fruit or a mixture.
+(I used a combination of raspberry, apricot, orange marmalade and fig.)

-- ¼ cup sugar
+- 1/4 cup sugar

-- ½ cup water
+- 1/2 cup water

-- 6 tablespoons nonfat greek yogurt, for serving
+- 6 tablespoons non-fat Greek yogurt, for serving

 - Reduce the heat to medium, cover and cook for 10 minutes or until the fruit is well cooked and tender when pierced with a fork.